-This article concerns the Project Overview for Projects with Task Allocations.
-Thereby, it's only relevant for projects which do not have any project allocations.
-If project allocations are used, the Project Overview with the Project Timeline will be shown.
+This article is about the Project Overview for Projects with Task Allocations.
+So, it is only relevant for projects which do not have any project allocations.

 The Project Overview for Projects with Task Allocations consists of five components: Project Details, Task Allocation Graph, Current Sprint, Task Overview, and Task Status Columns.
 Each are listed and described below.

 The first component from the top left of the Project Overview works the same across all types of projects.
 It simply shows the basic information about the project, including start and end dates, project stage, project contact, and project status.
 Moreover, the open book button, at the bottom right of the component expands the Project description.

 Task Allocation Graph

 The Task Allocation Graph is a visual representation of the current task allocations for the project by role.
 In other words, it shows you if you've allocated enough people, with the right roles to the project tasks.
 If you have not assigned enough people with the needed role, the unallocated bar on the graph will be red.
 100% means that you have assigned people with the right role to all of your tasks.